kmolina15/cse15l-lab-reports/lab-report-4-week-8.md

 For this lab report, I will be going through three different inputs for markdownParse and fix any issues that each input may produce.

+[This](https://github.com/kmolina15/markdown-parser) is the repository from my group that I cloned.

+[This](https://github.com/Steven-Hsu1/markdown-parser) is the repository from the other group that I cloned.

 ## **Snippet 1**

 The first snippet should produce an array with three links: ['google.com, google.com, ucsd.edu].